Facelift Northern Virginia

 How does a surgical facelift work?

-Dr. Sailon approaches each facelift with careful attention to detail, extensive experience of facial anatomy, and an artistic sensibility to consistently create beautiful, natural-looking results.
+Dr. Sailon approaches each facelift with careful attention to detail, an understanding of facial anatomy, and listens to your concerns to help you achieve natural-looking results.
 Every face is unique, and any approach to rejuvenation must be highly tailored to the individual.
 For this reason, Dr. Sailon advises patients that no two faces are the same, hence, he employs a unique approach to each facelift McLean patient.
 Also, he discusses the results of your facelift surgery at length during your consultation.
 It is imperative that you have a realistic expectation of your post-operative outcome.

 What about thread lifts or something similar?